Thursday, October 30, 2014

 Chili comes in many varieties...about as diverse as the ethnic mixes of the regions that made each style famous.
 One of the oldest and most unusual varieties is that which is known as "Green Bay" Chili or "Chili John" chili.
 It predates the similar Cincinnati 5-way by a number of years and traces back to Lithuanian immigrant "Chili" John Isaac, who opened a restaurant in 1913 down by the docks of Green Bay, WI, hanging a simple sign out front that said, "Chili".

 Chili John's at one time had 3 locations...Green Bay, Beaver Dam, WI, and Burbank, CA. All three are still in business, though not affiliated, and only the Green Bay one still serves the completely authentic John Isaac recipe.
-You can even order it online! http://www.chilijohns.com John Madden, legendary NFL coach and broadcaster, never missed a visit to Chili John's when he covered a Green Bay Packers game.
+(UPDATE: As of 2024, there is no longer a Chili Johns in Green Bay, nor do they sell the sauce).
+John Madden, legendary NFL coach and broadcaster, never missed a visit to Chili John's when he covered a Green Bay Packers game.
 Fran Tarkenton also was known to have a bowl before playing the Packers at home.

 So where does "Real Chili" come into the story?